Purii/react-native-approach-deviceorientation/README.md

 Detect a device orientation change in react-native isn’t as complicated as you might think.
 All you need is already on board, no third-party components are needed.
 This approach works for **every platform**, which is supported by React Native, out of the box.

 ### Event: `onLayout`
 Each View-Component supports an event called `onLayout` (https://facebook.github.io/react-native/docs/view.html#onlayout).
-This event gets triggered every time the layout of the specific component is changed.
-Changing the device orientation will change at least the layout of the root View.
+This event gets triggered every time the layout of the specific component gets changed.
+Rotate the will change at least the layout of the root View.
-*Of course, this only works, if mulitple layouts are enabled, like landscape and portrait.*
+*Of course, only if mulitple layouts are enabled, like landscape and portrait.*

 ### Api: `Dimensions`
 [This Api](https://facebook.github.io/react-native/docs/dimensions.html#content) allows you to get the current dimensions of your app.
 Through this api it is possible to get the dimensions of `window`.
 The important part is, that the result won’t be affected by layout changes, it is just the dimension of the application’s window.